 If you decide to withdraw (or are expelled), you must complete a withdrawal form (available via the University Registrar’s Office) and visit with a financial aid counselor.
 The counselor will provide counseling to you regarding the consequences of your withdrawal (i.e., repayment obligations, impact on your satisfactory academic progress, etc.).You will need to repay any unearned Title IV funds.
 If these funds are not repaid within the required timeframe, the debt will be transferred for collections.

 You can compute a rough estimate of the amount that you will need to repay prior to visiting with a counselor by using the U.S. Department of Education’s Treatment of Title IV Funds When A Student Withdraws form.

-If you fail to earn a passing grade in at least one of your courses (i.e., all F’s, all I's or a combination of all F's, W's or I's) during a semester, you are considered to have, for purposes of federal Title IV funds, unofficially withdrawn from the university.
-As a result, a withdrawal calculation must be performed to determine the amount of Title IV funds that you must repay.
-The only exception is when an institution can document (within 30 days of the posting of semester grades) that you were enrolled after the 60-percent point of the semester (e.g., professor’s verification of class attendance, taking an exam, etc.).
+If you fail to earn a passing grade in at least one of your courses (i.e., all U’s, all I's or a combination of all U's, W's or I's) during a semester, you are considered to have, for purposes of federal Title IV funds, unofficially withdrawn from the university.
+As a result, a federal withdrawal calculation must be performed to determine the amount of Title IV funds that you must repay.
+The only exception is when an institution can document (within 30 days of the end of the semester) that you were academically engaged after the 60-percent point of the semester.

 |Enrollment Status||Pell Grant Amount|